ash-project/ash/README.md

 - Figure out how to handle cross data layer filters for boolean.
 - lift `or` filters over the same field equaling a value into a single `in` filter, for performance (potentially)
 - make runtime filtering of a list of records + an ash filter a public interface.
 At first, we can just run a query with that filter, and filter for matches.
 Eventually it can be optimized.
+- When combining filters, we can prune branches that are strict subset of eachother potentially.
+Depends on the performance of the sat solver.
+Perhaps the best choice there would be to traverse on each filter addition, perhaps using the existing Merge entrypoint ?

 This is from a conversation about how we might support on-demand calculated attributes that would allow doing something like getting the trigram similarity to a piece of text